-PROXY CROWN CASTLE INTERNATIONAL CORP.
-THIS PROXY IS SOLICITED BY THE BOARD OF DIRECTORS FOR THE ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON FOR JUNE 5, 2001 ANNUAL The undersigned stockholder acknowledges receipt of the Notice of Annual Meeting of Stockholders and the Proxy Statement, each dated May 9, 2001, and hereby appoints Ted B. MEETING Miller, Jr. and Donald J. Reid, Jr., or either of them, proxies for the undersigned, each with full power of MEETING substitution, to vote all of the undersigned's shares of 12 3/4% Exchangeable Preferred Stock of Crown Castle 0F International Corp. (the "Company") at the Annual Meeting of 0.
-Stockholders of the Company to be held in the Forest III Ballroom of the Houstonian Hotel, 111 North Post Oak Lane, STOCKHOLDERS Houston, Texas, on Tuesday, June 5, 2001 at 9:00 a.m., Central Time, and at any adjournments or postponements thereof.
-JUNE 5, 2001 1.
-Approval of an amendment to the Company's Restated Certificate of Incorporation to increase the authorized
+CROWN CASTLE INTERNATIONAL CORP.
+THIS PROXY IS SOLICITED BY THE BOARD OF DIRECTORS FOR THE ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON JUNE 5, 2001

+The undersigned stockholder acknowledges receipt of the Notice of Annual Meeting of Stockholders and the Proxy Statement, each dated May 9, 2001, and hereby appoints Ted B. Miller, Jr. and Donald J. Reid, Jr., or either of them, proxies for the undersigned, each with full power of substitution, to vote all of the undersigned's shares of common stock of Crown Castle International Corp. (the "Company") at the Annual Meeting of Stockholders of the Company to be held in the Forest III Ballroom of the Houstonian Hotel, 111 North Post Oak Lane, Houston, Texas, on Tuesday, June 5, 2001 at 9:00 a.m., Central Time, and at any adjournments or postponements thereof.